gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/viewing-a-dataset.md

     - Author email
   - JSON Metadata

 Users can share the dataset with others using the Handle link.
-The Dataset lcoation information relates to the storage location on the AWS S3 server.
+The Dataset location information relates to the storage location on the AWS S3 server.
 The JSON Metadata can be expanded and the information copied by first clicking **Expand details**, then the **copy** button.
 To close the expanded view, click on **Expand details** again.